varenya/elpsykongroo/content/blog/underappreciated-skills-of-dev/index.md

 ## Understand what the code does instead of what it looks like

-A lot of the time while reading the code.
-The mental model of what the execution will be like will be very different from how the code reads.
+A lot of the time in programming what you see is not what you get.

-A classic example would be in JS:
+A good example of this would be

 ```jsx
 function User(username) {